Dre Campbell Farm

 11. Marshmallows

-Although no solid evidence supports it, some people swear that you can put marshmallows in mole holes to kill them.
+Although there’s no solid evidence, some people swear you can put marshmallows in mole holes to kill them.

-It is said that the carrageenan in commercial-grade marshmallows is what does the magic.
-Because they cannot digest it, it slows down their digestive system, later killing them.
+It is said that the carrageenan in commercial-grade marshmallows is what does the trick.
+Because moles cannot digest carrageenan [4], it slows down their digestive system, later killing them.

 12. Vinegar